-Trump says decisions coming 'fairly soon' on Syria action
+Trump sees Syria decisions soon, Russia envoy says 'cannot exclude' war

-WASHINGTON/LONDON (Reuters) - U.S. President Donald Trump said he was holding meetings on Thursday on Syria, where he has threatened missile strikes in response to a suspected poison gas attack, and expected to make decisions “fairly soon.”
+WASHINGTON/UNITED NATIONS (Reuters) - U.S. President Donald Trump said on Thursday he expected to make decisions “fairly soon” on how to deal with Syria, where he has threatened missile strikes in response to a suspected poison gas attack, as a Russian envoy voiced fears of wider conflict between Washington and Moscow.

-Fears of confrontation between Russia, Syria’s big ally, and the West have been running high since Trump said on Wednesday that missiles “will be coming” in response to the attack in the Syrian town of Douma on April 7, and lambasted Moscow for standing by Syrian President Bashar al-Assad.
+Worries about a confrontation between Russia, Syria’s big ally, and the West have been running high since Trump said on Wednesday that missiles “will be coming” in response to the attack in the Syrian town of Douma on April 7, and lambasted Moscow for standing by Syrian President Bashar al-Assad.

+Trump appeared to backtrack on Thursday ahead of a meeting with his national security aides about Syria in the White House.

 “Never said when an attack on Syria would take place.
 Could be very soon or not so soon at all!”
-Trump wrote in a tweet on Thursday.
+Trump wrote on Twitter.

 Later, he said: “We’re having a number of meetings today, we’ll see what happens.
-Now we have to make some ... decisions, so they’ll be made fairly soon.”
+Now we have to make some...decisions, so they’ll be made fairly soon.”

 French President Emmanuel Macron said France had proof the Syrian government carried out the attack near Damascus, which aid groups have said killed dozens of people, and will decide whether to strike back when all the necessary information has been gathered.